pjlamb12/angular-loaders/projects/angular-loaders-lib/README.md

 ## Using the Component

 Import it into your project, and then put it in your app using the selector `ngx-loader`.

+When importing, don't forget to use the `forRoot` method and pass in a config object with `color` and `type`.
+Those will be the specified default for your app.
+Then, when you use the selector with no inputs, that's what you'll get to start with. you'll still be able to override those values if you choose, but this let's you start with the color and loader you want.

+    NgLoadersModule.forRoot({ color: 'black', type: 'rotating-square' });

 There are two inputs:
 `spinnerType` and `spinnerColor`.

 `spinnerType`: Choose one of the following values: 'rotating-square', 'pulsing-circles', 'growing-bars', 'rotating-cubes', 'growing-circle', 'ellipsis', 'cube-grid', 'rotating-dots'.
-The input defaults to 'rotating-square', and if you forget to input a value, that's what will show up.

 `spinnerColor`: A simple string (red) or hex formatted color (#ff0000).
-The default color is #333, so if you don't pass anything in, that's what you'll get.